factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

         userNames.put(e.getAggregateId(),e.getUserName());
 }
 ```
+{{% alert title="Note"%}}

-Note: RTransaction handling is the responsibility of Factus.
+RTransaction handling is the responsibility of Factus.
 As developers, you must not call e.g. `commit()`
 or `rollback()` yourself.
+{{% /alert %}}

-In the previous example the method `getRedisKeys()` was used to retrieve the Redis key of the projection.
+In the previous example, the method `getRedisKeys()` was used to retrieve the Redis key of the projection.
 Let's have a
 closer look at this method in the next section.

-{{% alert title="Note"%}}
-FactStreamPosition and Lock-Management are automatically taken care of by the underlying `AbstractRedisManagedProjection`.
-{{% /alert %}}

 ## Default redisKey

-The data structures provided by redisson all require a unique identifier which is used to store them in Redis.
+The data structures provided by Redisson all require a unique identifier which is used to store them in Redis.
 The method `getRedisKey()` provides an
 automatically generated name, assembled from the class name of the projection and the serial number configured with
 the `@ProjectionMetaData`.